Majors Fair 2015

 2nd Floor SAC Cafeteria (Multipurpose Room)

 All undergraduate students interested in learning more about University of Louisville academic majors and minors are invited to attend the Majors Fair.
 The Majors Fair provides students with an opportunity to meet with faculty and professional advisors to discuss a variety of possible majors as well as many available career opportunities connected to each major.
-Freshmen, Sophomores, and Juniors will receive a FREE UofL "Class of 2015," "Class of 2016." or "Class of 2017" tee shirt at the event!
+Freshmen, sophomores, Juniors and Seniors will receive a FREE UofL "Class of 2015" or "Class of 2016" or "Class of 2017" or "Class of 2018" tee shirt at the event!
+Additionally, the first 200 students in attendance will receive FREE LUNCH!

 - Undergraduate Advising Practice staff will be on hand to help you run a "What If" report.
 This will help you determine how your completed courses will fit into another major.